lugatuic/lugatuic.github.io/content/UIC-WiFi.md

 <!-- TODO: Get screenshot of Ubuntu Network Manager GUI for clarity. -->

-You should be prompted for the following information:
+When attempting to connect to the network, you will be prompted for the following information:
-- EAP Method
-- Phase 2 Authentication
-- CA Certificate
-- Domain
-- Identity
-- Anonymous Identity
-- Wireless Password

-Fill all of these fields as such:

 | Field | Input |
 | ----- | ----- |